PURPOSE AND GUIDELINES

 (1) Project Permit Applications Submitted After the Effective Date.

-(a) A project permit application submitted after the effective date of the ordinance codified in this section shall be vested under the zoning and land use regulations in effect at the time of complete application.
+(a) A project permit application submitted after the effective date of the ordinance codified in this chapter shall be vested under the zoning and land use regulations in effect at the time of a procedurally complete application.

-(c) Future building permits shall be subject to the building codes in effect at the time of the complete building permit application.
+(c) Building permits shall be subject to the building codes in effect at the time of the complete building permit application.

 (2) Additional Provisions.